piotrmurach/tty-file/README.md

 ### 2.13. prepend_to_file

-Prepends text to a file.
+Prepends text to a file and returns `true` when performed successfully, `false` otherwise.
 You can provide the text as a second argument:

 ```ruby
 TTY::File.prepend_to_file('Gemfile', "gem 'tty'")